 The screens had to include: a Feature Information Feed, a RSS News Feed and a RSS Weather Feed.

-I received this reference picture of the screen that required some updating.
-I could see some problems right away: the Shaw logo was not big enough, the black rectangular background added a mass of darkness around the photos and made them look as if the image hadn't been delivered at a proper size.
-It looked even worse with vertical pictures.
+The Shaw logo was not big enough, the black rectangular background added a big area of darkness around the photos and made them look as if the image hadn't been delivered at a proper size, it looked even worse with vertical pictures.

 What I did